 Each of the eighteen has one job.
 We gave each a name so the team and the operator dashboard can refer to them.
 We constrained each agent’s scope so that a failure in one cannot cascade into a failure in another without a row in the audit log marking the cascade.

-The full list is at /intelligence.
+The full list is at /product.
 The shape:

 Each is a small component.
 None has the authority to publish without the others.
 The audit log records which agent made which call, with which inputs.